SNL: Teyana Taylor, Alexander Skarsgård To Host

-The "Stranger Things" star will host the first "SNL" episode of the new year on Saturday, Jan.
-17, the show announced on Saturday, joined by musical guest A$AP Rocky.
-Both will be making their official "SNL" debut, although A$AP Rocky did make a cameo in a 2018 episode hosted by Donald Glover.
+First, though, "Stranger Things" star Finn Wolfhard will host the first "SNL" episode of the new year on Saturday, January 17; he'll be joined by musical guest A$AP Rocky.
+It will be the first time in the main slot for both, although A$AP Rocky did make a cameo in a 2018 episode hosted by Donald Glover.

 Thus far this season, "SNL" has welcomed the likes of Bad Bunny, Sabrina Carpenter, and Glen Powell as hosts.
 Here, we're keeping a running list of each Season 51 "SNL" host and musical guest, so you can see who's already appeared on the show and who's coming up next.
 Read on to get the full rundown, and let us know in the comments what you think about the forthcoming "SNL" guests!